JuanMMontoya/WDRL/README.md

 Wide Deep Reinforcement Learning search to combine both the linear function (wide component) and the non-linear function approximation (deep component).
 For our research, we extended the popular Deep Q-Network (DQN) algorithm by mixing the linear combination of features with the convolutional neural networks as illustrated below.
-In this way, developing the Wide Deep Q-Network algorithm.
+In this way, developing the WDQN algorithm.

 ![](media/WDRL.jpg?raw=true)